phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-monitoring.md

 ==> Evaluation "7b96701e" finished with status "complete"
 ```

-You should be able to visit any one of your client nodes at port `9998` and see the web interface for fabio.
+Connect to any of the Nomad clients on port `9998` to see the fabio web UI.

 - The routing table will be empty since we have not yet deployed anything that fabio can route to.
 - Accordingly, if you visit any of the client nodes at port `9999` at this point, you will get a `404` HTTP response.